Production Coordinators

 Production Coordinators Running Japan Office Operations

-Here is how the picture comes together.
 Office and Vendor Spine work covers the daily life of making content in Japan.
-Coordinators set up offices near Toho Studios in Setagaya or Toei Kyoto Studios in Uzumasa, open accounts with Tokyo rental houses, and book Shinkansen seats for firm moves between Shibuya, Osaka, and Fukuoka.
+Coordinators set up offices near Toho Studios in Setagaya or Toei Kyoto Studios in Uzumasa.
+They open accounts with Tokyo rental houses and book train seats for firm moves between Shibuya, Osaka, and Fukuoka.

-Here is how this works in practice.
-They lock in hotel blocks in Shinjuku and Yokohama.
-They handle JR Pass buying for global crew.
-They route per-diem cash under Japanese tax forms rules.
+They also lock in hotel blocks in Shinjuku and Yokohama.
+They buy rail tickets for the global crew and route per-diem cash under Japanese tax rules.

-Here is the short of it.
 Compliance and Communication is where their bilingual ease pays off.
-Coordinators run Entertainment Visa forms through METI and JFC liaison.
-They send call sheets in Japanese and English.
-They track Japanese Labor Standards Act hours for payroll.
+Coordinators run Entertainment Visa forms through METI and the JFC liaison.
+They send call sheets in both Japanese and English and track Japanese Labor Standards Act hours for payroll.

-Here is the breakdown.
-They time crew bookings around Golden Week and Obon blackout windows.
+They time crew bookings around the Golden Week and Obon blackout windows.
 From start forms and deal memos through to wrap accounting and J-LOC subsidy forms, they keep the office calm.
-That lets the line producer and 1st AD focus on the floor.
+That calm lets the line producer and 1st AD focus on the floor.

 ACT 03